-Mr. Christopher Walton, having worked for many years in the organ industry and coming from a background of building organs, formed New England Organbuilders in order to build instruments in a historically inspired manner.
+Christopher Walton, having worked for many years in the organ industry and coming from a background of building organs, formed New England Organbuilders in order to build instruments for early music in a historically inspired manner.

-Mr. Walton studied organ and church music at Westminster Choir College in Princeton, NJ with Eugene Roan.
+Chris studied organ and church music at Westminster Choir College in Princeton, NJ with Eugene Roan.
 While a student, he performed with the New York Philharmonic, Philadelphia Orchestra, New Jersey Symphony, and the American Symphony Orchestra under such conductors as Riccardo Muti, Kurt Masur, Robert Shaw, Hugh Wolff, and Zubin Mehta.
 He helped maintain the school's 24 pipe organs and has performed at the request of the Philadelphia chapter of the American Guild of Organists.
-He currently serves as organist and director of music at St. Alban’s Episcopal Church in Danielson, Connecticut.
+He currently shares the position of organist / accompanist with his wife at South United Methodist Church in Manchester, Connecticut.

-Mr. Walton has maintained, built and restored numerous organs, including a new organ for the home of Dr. Joseph Flummerfelt, which was first heard publicly at the Bach Festival in Princeton, NJ.
-His tunings have been requested as far away as Florida.
-Chris lives in eastern Connecticut with his two children.
+He has maintained, built and restored numerous organs, including a new portative organ for the home of Dr. Joseph Flummerfelt, which was first heard publicly at the Bach Festival in Princeton, NJ.

 Table organ for Dr. Joseph Flummerfelt under construction